A linear algorithm for radio $k$-coloring of powers of paths having small diameters: Proofs of Theorems and

 Observe that if $l_{i1}$, for any $i \in \{1,2, \cdots, q\}$, is an element of an optimally colored pair, then the other element must be either $c_m$ or $r_{jm}$ for some $j \in \{1,2,\cdots,q-1\}$.
 This follows from the distance constraints and the definition of an optimally colored pair of vertices.
-On the other hand, an optimally colored pair of vertices cannot both be $c_m$ and a right vertex.
+On the other hand, a pair of vertices in which one is $c_m$ and the other is a right vertex is not an optimally colored pair of vertices.
 Moreover, any pair of left vertices $(l_{ia},l_{i'a'})$ or any pair of right vertices $(r_{jb},r_{j'b'})$ are also loosely colored each.

-Thus, $X_1$ must contain a contiguous subsequence of the form $(a_1, b_1, a_2, b_2, \cdots, a_q, b_q)$ where $a_i$s (resp., $b_j$s) are from $\{l_{11}, l_{21}, \cdots, l_{q1}\}$ and $b_j$s (resp., $a_i$s) are from $\{c_m, r_{1m}, r_{2m},$ $\cdots, r_{(q-1)m}\}$.
+Thus, $X_1$ must contain a contiguous subsequence of the form $(a_1, b_1, a_2, b_2,\\ \cdots, a_q, b_q)$ where $a_i$s (resp., $b_j$s) are from $\{l_{11}, l_{21}, \cdots, l_{q1}\}$ and $b_j$s (resp., $a_i$s) are from $\{c_m, r_{1m}, r_{2m},$ $\cdots, r_{(q-1)m}\}$.